MariaLopezG/GroupProject2/README.md

 - Adding Items to Shopping Cart
 - Viewing Cart and Checkout

+## Setup
+To run the project locally, follow these steps:

+1. Clone the repository to your local machine.
+2. Navigate to the project directory.
+3. Install dependencies using npm install.
+4. Start the server using npm start.

 ## Usage
 - User Registration and Login: Users can sign up for an account or log in if they already have one.
 Passwords are securely hashed and stored in the database.
 - Adding Items to Shopping Cart: Users can browse through products and add items to their shopping cart by clicking the "Add to Cart" button.